denis-sokmener/Retail-Sales-and-Return-Analysis/README.md

 # Mavi Retail Sales and Return Analysis

-This project is an end-to-end business intelligence workflow analyzing Mavi store sales data using Python and Power BI.
+This project is an end-to-end business intelligence workflow analyzing Mavi store sales data using Python, Excel and Power BI.
 The objective goes beyond standard revenue tracking to identify product-level return trends, discount dependency, and inflation-adjusted volume growth.

 ## Dashboard Previews